 Difficulty: medium to difficult

 Games like OkunoKA Madness live from their perfect controllability, in which actions in the game are quickly implemented on command of the inputs.
 Delays are out of place and they rarely occur: The PC version of the game is almost optimally adapted.
 Ka controls herself smoothly and reacts directly to the player's commands.
 Moments of frustration did not arise because of the usability, but because the challenges in some passages seem to be almost too high.
 That annoys and motivates: Our clumsy and overly hectic behavior has repeatedly thrown us to our death.

-OkunoKA Madness is not a game for everyone, the target group for this title is rather narrowly defined: players who are capable of suffering, are quick to react and have a tendency to sometimes enormous challenges are primarily addressed.
-But even those in-between types, for whom the current jump 'n run titles should be too easy, will surely find a good - and in between, a bad - but at least a fun alternative to conventional jumping games with Okunaka Madness.
+OkunoKA Madness isn't a game for everyone, the target audience for this title is pretty narrow: players who are passionate, responsive and have a penchant for sometimes enormous challenges are primarily addressed.
+But even those intermediate types for whom the current Jump 'n Run titles should be too easy will certainly find Okunaka Madness a good - and in between a bad one - but at least an overall fun alternative to conventional jumping games.

 |Mario Kart Live Home Track Mario - Nintendo Swicth Game *||87,32 EUR||Buy|

 Last updated on 25.05.2023/XNUMX/XNUMX / Affiliate Links / Images from the Amazon Product Advertising API. * = Affiliate links.
 Images from Amazon PA API